mattjgarland/keeljs/README.md

 The operands:

-then
-equals
-or
-and
-was
-was not
-is
-is not
-is now
-has changed
-greater than
-less than
+then, equals, or, and, was, was not, is, is not, is now, has changed, greater than, less than

 These are self-explanatory except for:

 _equals_ sets a property to value while _is_ checks for equality.
-_is now_ checks for a value change in addition to equality _then_ creates an if-then expression, so the _if_ is actually optional
+_is now_ checks for a value change in addition to equality.
+_then_ creates an if-then expression, so the _if_ is actually optional.

 The terminal nodes are always triplets: